-In secular orders, criminal and encouraging incentives are considered to encourage ethical behaviors and are reflected in different frames.
+In secular governments, criminal and encouraging incentives are considered to encourage ethical behaviors and are reflected in different frames.
 The supervisory, judicial, executive, and disciplinary orders safeguard the limits of ethical instruction.
-It is evident that any of these ways, however extensive, cannot cover all areas (such as secret human scopes).
+It is evident that any of these ways, however extensive, cannot cover all areas (such as unseenable human realms).
 These orders are a posteriori unable to access the intentions and incentives of individuals who commit an ethical act.
 However, in religious orders, there is a belief in resurrection and otherworldly rewards and punishments carried out based on humans’ actions (in all moments of life and in all overt and covert areas of humankind) and all inner intentions of humans, never neglecting any time and place in humans’ lives.
 Supervisory orders in secular systems are weak compared to the divine supervision of humans’ actions and intentions—which are ascribed to divine knowledge in all aspects of human life—as secular orders are able to supervise only a limited scope of human life in ethical terms.فَمَن یَعمَل مِثقالَ ذَرَّةٍ خَیراً یَرَهُ وَ مَن یَعمَل مِثقالَ ذَرَّةٍ شَرّاً یَرَهُ “Everyone who does an iota of the good act will be rewarded and whoever does an iota of the evil act will be punished.”
+(Q 99:7-8)

-Subsequently, in religious requests, the most vital assurance for moral activity to occur, whether it is remote from the above component or from the perspective of good specialists (that is not at risk to supervision), supernatural discipline and remuneration have been considered the best way to ensure the committing of a moral act (Tabatabaei, 206).
+Subsequently, in religious systems, the most vital assurance for a moral activity to occur, whether it is remote from the mechanism of rewards and punishments in secular society or it is regarded from the perspective of goodness of agents (that is not at risk of supervision), hearafter remuneration have been considered the best way to ensure the committing of a moral act (Tabatabaei, 206).

 Of course, this does not mean that other supervisory and criminal orders in religious systems have been disregarded.
 Religious orders command many mechanisms for the realization of morality in society other than otherworldly rewards and punishments, constituting a firm collection of supervisory, criminal, legal, and disciplinary systems.